How did people survive the great depression?

 Take any work you can

 unemployment went up dramatically during the depression and all the farmers and factory workers who were now unemployed flocked to the cities to compete for the same work as everyone else.
-Jobs would often be on a very short term basis and were very unstable, so it wouldn’t be uncommon to see adults cutting peoples grass for a few cents or walking round the street all day looking for anything from dish washing to house building.
+Jobs would often be on a very short-term basis and were very unstable, so it wouldn’t be uncommon to see adults cutting people’s grass for a few cents or walking around the street all day looking for anything from dishwashing to house building.

 Expect your style to go downhill